D-3 (video)

 D-3 is an uncompressed composite digital video format invented at NHK and introduced commercially by Panasonic.
 It was launched in 1991 to compete with Ampex's D-2.

 Overview

-D-3 uses half-inch metal particle tape at 83.88 mm/s (compare to D-2's 19 mm and 131.7 mm/s).
-Like D-2, the composite video signal is sampled at four times the color subcarrier frequency, with eight bits per sample.
-Four channels of 48 kHz 16–20 bit PCM audio, and other ancillary data, are inserted during the vertical blanking interval.
-The aggregate net (error corrected) bitrate of the format is 143 Mbit/s, and because the codec is lossless, it has been used in data applications.

-Camcorders were available which used this format, and are to date the only digital tape camcorders to use a lossless encoding scheme.
-The D-5 digital component video format, introduced in 1993 by Panasonic, uses the D-3 transport and tape running at roughly double D-3 speed.
-The D-3 transport in turn is derived from the MII transport.
-D-3/D-5 tapes come in small (161 mm × 96 mm × 25 mm), medium (212 mm × 124 mm × 25 mm), and large (296 mm × 167 mm × 25 mm) cassettes, with format-specific recognition holes.
-Maximum D-3 runtimes (in the Fujifilm lineup) are 50, 126, and 248 minutes.

 The D-3 format is now regarded as obsolete.
 In the early 1990s the BBC embarked on a massive project to copy its older video tapes onto D-3 for archival, but the D-3 cassettes themselves have become obsolete and are being transferred to modern digital video standards.
 There is doubt over whether the surviving D-3 machines will last long enough to play the 340,000 tapes which the corporation holds.